 In this mini-symposium, we will discuss what fairness means for supervised learning algorithms, delve deeper into COMPAS and bias in the prediction of the risk of recidivism, and debate whether bias is a social or a mathematical concept.

-All presentations take place at the Melvin Calvin Auditorium.
+All presentations take place at the Calvin Lab auditorium.